Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective

-The proof of theorem \ref{thm2} can be found in Appendix \ref{sec:agg}.
-This theorem implies a residual connection in aggregation can slow down the convergence rate, which is consistent with the empirical observations that residual connection-resemble methods can deepen GCNs.
+The detailed proof of Theorem \ref{thm2} and the relationship between convergence rate and the second largest eigvenvalue can be found in Appendix \ref{sec:agg}.
+This theorem implies that a residual connection in aggregation can slow down the convergence rate, which is consistent with empirical observations that residual connection can help deepen GCNs.

-Then we consider residual connection only applied on non-linear transformations (MLP).
-In this case, the recursive equation for the corresponding GNTK can be expressed as, This formula is similar to the vanilla GNTK in the infinitely wide limit.
-Only an additional residual term appears according to the residual connection.
-It turns out that this term may not help slow down the convergence rate for non-linear transformation. \begin{thm} [Convergence rate for GNTK with residual connection between transformations] Consider a GNTK the form (\ref{eq:ntk1}) and (\ref{eq:ntk4}).
-If $\mathcal{A}(G)$ is irreducible and aperiodic, with a stationary distribution $\vec{\pi}(G)$, then there exist constants $0 < \alpha < 1$ and $C >0$, and constant matrix $\vec{v}$ and $\vec{v}'$ depending on $R$, such that, $ \big|\Theta^{(l)}_{(r)}(u,u') - \vec{\pi}(G)^T \big( Rl (1+\frac{\sigma^2_w}{2})^{Rl} \vec{v} + \vec{v}'\big) \big| \le C \alpha^l $. \end{thm}
+Then, we consider residual connection only applied on non-linear transformation (MLP).
+In this case, the recursive equation for the corresponding GNTK can be expressed as, This formula is similar to the vanilla GNTK in the infinite-width limit.
+Only an additional residual term appears according to residual connection.
+It turns out that this term may not help slow down the convergence rate for non-linear transformation. \begin{thm} [Convergence rate of GNTK with residual connection between transformations] Consider a GNTK of the form (\ref{eq:ntk1}) and (\ref{eq:ntk4}).
+If $\mathcal{A}(G)$ is irreducible and aperiodic, with a stationary distribution $\vec{\pi}(G)$, then there exist constants $0 < \alpha < 1$ and $C >0$, and constant vectors $\vec{v}$ and $\vec{v}'$ depending on $R$, such that, $ \big|\Theta^{(l)}_{(r)}(u,u') - \vec{\pi}(G)^T \big( Rl (1+\frac{\sigma^2_w}{2})^{Rl} \vec{v} + \vec{v}'\big) \big| \le C \alpha^l $. \end{thm}